bisdn/bisdn.github.io/system-configuration/bridging.rst

 The `vlan_filtering 1` flag sets the VLAN-aware bridge mode.
 The traditional bridging mode in Linux, created without the `vlan_filtering` flag, accepts only one VLAN per bridge and the ports attached must have VLAN-subinterfaces configured.
 For a large number of VLANS, this poses an issue with scalability, which is the motivation for the usage of VLAN-aware bridges, where each bridge port will be configured with a list of allowed VLANS.

 .. warning:: baseboxd supports only the VLAN-Aware bridge mode.
-Creating traditional bridges will result in undefined behaviour.
+Creating traditional bridges will result in undefined behavior.

 Only a single bridge is supported inside Basebox and due to the nature of VLAN-Aware bridges only one is necessary.